-This can take many forms and often revolve around things you feel you could or couldn't have done earlier.
+This can take many forms and often revolve around things you feel you could or couldn't have done such as making the decision to euthanise earlier or later or different treatment options.
+It could also relate to feeling you 'missed' something such as symptoms.
 These feelings of guilt are perfectly normal and a way of self-punishing, despite there being no way to change what has happened.
+Take comfort in knowing that any decisions you had to make will have come from a place of love towards your dog.
 It's important to try to look at things in a different perspective to reframe this guilt.